sendahug/send-hug-backend/api_docs.md

 **Required Data**: None.

+**Required Permission:** 'delete:message'.

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
   - deleted (Number) - the ID of the message that was deleted.

 **Expected Errors**:
+  - 400 (Bad Request) - In case no ID was supplied.
   - 404 (Not Found) - In case there's no message with that ID.
+  - 500 (Internal Server Error) - In case an error occurred while deleting the message from the database.

 **CURL Request Sample**: `curl `